kakol20/OkLab-Dithering/README.md

 - `true` or `false`
 	- Treats selected palette like it's a monochromatic palette
 	- Will override `grayscale` setting
+	- NOTE: Due to the math - math mode `oklab` and `oklab_l` will produce the same result

 #### `grayscale`
 - `true` or `false`
 	- Uses `distanceMode` to determine conversion to grayscale
+	- NOTE: Due to the math, math mode `oklab` and `oklab_l` will produce the same result

 #### `matrixType`
 Matrix used for ordered dithering